Children in kindergarten know how to draw a snail, so why don’t we? I was wondering, is it the detail that looks so difficult?

 The length of this shape will determine the length of the whole snail’s body.

 Relax; you do not need to draw a perfect shape on the first try.
 Click on the picture, it will open in a new tab.

 The next step is to outline the shell, the eyes (the upper ones), and the tentacles (the lower ones).

 You do not need to make a perfect curve of the shell, make as many rough pencil strokes as necessary.

 Now you can draw the shell spiral line.
 It’s OK to make many pencil strokes, if you make a mistake, erase and draw a new one; no one cares at this stage, so take it easy.

 Outline the wavy part of the snail’s foot (the lowest line on its body).

-As your drawing is becoming more distinct, and shape of the snail is now obvious, you are getting more and more confidence, don't you!?
+As your drawing is becoming more distinct, and the shape of the snail is now obvious, you are getting more and more confident, don't you!?
 You can tell your friends that you already know how to draw a snail :)